-The purposes of this assignment are 1) to understand the factors that make each family unique through the study of your own family of origin, and 2) to gain some understanding of your own personal experience and attitudes which will influence you as a family therapist.
+The purposes of this assignment are 1) to understand the factors that make each family unique through the study of your own family of origin, and 2) to gain insight into your own personal experience, feelings, thoughts, and attitudes which will influence you as a family therapist.

-Papers are to be typed or word processed in Word or RTF, double spaced, conform to the APA 4th Edition, be free from obvious spelling and grammatical errors, and be around 10 pages in length.
+Papers are to be typed or word processed in Word or RTF, double spaced, conform to the APA 4th Edition, be free from obvious spelling and grammatical errors, and be around 8 to 10 pages in length.